DEBINTOMSOFTWARE/camera_app/README.md

 Known Issues

 The SQLite database insertion and fetching unit tests fail.
-The app has not been tested on an iPhone or iOS simulator due to a lack of Mac availability.
+Due to a lack of Mac availability, the app has not been tested on an iPhone or iOS simulator.

 Future Improvements

-Cloud Storage Integration: Integrate the app with a cloud storage service (e.g., Firebase) to allow users to save and fetch photos from the cloud.
+1) Cloud Storage Integration: Integrate the app with a cloud storage service (e.g., Firebase) to allow users to save and fetch photos from the cloud.
-Authentication and Authorization: Implement user authentication and authorization features to provide a more secure and personalized experience.
+2) Authentication and Authorization: Implement user authentication and authorization features to provide a more secure and personalized experience.
-Delete Option: Add a feature to allow users to delete photos from the local database.
+3) Delete Option: Add a feature to allow users to delete photos from the local database.